dasiths/dasiths.github.io/_posts/2020-06-08-database-project-conversion-to-migrations.md

 }
 ```

-4. Running the migration runner is easy.
-You can run it manually or run it as a part of your release pipeline with the `--nowait` argument.
+## Running the migration runner

+You can run it manually (From Visual Studio or Opening the executable file) or run it as a part of your release pipeline with the `--nowait` argument.

+Before you run it for the first time make sure to drop the existing database and create an empty database with the same name in the connection string.

 That's it.
 You now have all the pieces required to convert your database project to one that uses database migrations instead.